 Avoid Hot Steamy Showers

-It’s actually best to keep the shower moderately warm with the temperature between 99 to 105-degrees Fahrenheit for your skin too.
+It’s best to keep the shower moderately warm with a temperature between 99 to 105-degrees Fahrenheit for your skin too.
 As a matter of fact, dermatologist Dr. Rajani Katta recommends lukewarm showers for 10 to 15 minutes maximum during winters in order to avoid dry skin.

 Heat and steam are the reasons why you should avoid going to hot and humid places too.
 That’s why saunas, steam baths, and tanning salons are out of limits for eyelash extension wearers.